watchly/docs/docs/apl/apl.md

 - Intuitive
 - Highly productive.

-APL consists of tons of query operators and functions such as aggregation, filters, etc
+APL consists of a lot of query operators and functions such as aggregation, filters, etc

 ## APL Usage